IBM/ibm-block-csi-driver/docs/advanced/advanced_tech_info.md

 This document provides advanced technical information.
 Use it to help with advanced configuration settings and troubleshooting that you may need while installing and using the IBM block storage CSI driver.

-**NOTE:** This is not a complete users guide.
-For full documentation, see [IBM block storage CSI driver documentation](www.ibm.com/docs/en/blockstg-csi-driver).
+**NOTE:** This is not a complete user guide.
+For full documentation, see [IBM block storage CSI driver documentation](https://www.ibm.com/docs/en/blockstg-csi-driver).

 - [Compatibility and Requirements](#Compatibility-and-Requirements)
 - [Running a stateful container with file system configurations](#Running-a-stateful-container-with-file-system-configurations)